Knguyen-dev/cs-notes/JavaScript/React-notes/React_Router_Notes/README.md

   for a new page, so that in the end we are still able to switch page content but still rely on a single html page.

+# Client-Side Routing:

+- A type of routing where JavaScript is in control of handling the routes.
+Generally, in many MPAs (multi-page applications) clicking a link to go to a new html page would reload the browser.
+  However client-side routing makes it so this doesn't happen as we never leave the page we're on.
+  JavaScript intercepts the GET requests from getting to a server, and handles the changing of content.

+# Protected Routes:

+-

+BOOK MARK: Let's do an example for protected routes for our last thing

 # Starting Setup:

 1. npm install vitest --save-dev; installs Vite's testing library